Least-Squares Fitting¶ ↑

 Finds the coefficient of a polynomial of order

-that fits the vector data (x, y
+orderthat fits the vector data (x, y) in a least-square sense.Example:

 #!/usr/bin/env ruby require("gsl") x = Vector[1, 2, 3, 4, 5] y = Vector[5.5, 43.1, 128, 290.7, 498.4] # The results are stored in a polynomial "coef" coef, err, chisq, status = MultiFit.polyfit(x, y, 3) x2 = Vector.linspace(1, 5, 20) graph([x, y], [x2, coef.eval(x2)], "-C -g 3 -S 4")